Gáň

 Gáň (Gány) is a village and municipality in Galanta District of the Trnava Region of south-west Slovakia.

 History

 In historical records the village was first mentioned in 1113.
+Before the establishment of independent Czechoslovakia in 1918, it was part of Pozsony County within the Kingdom of Hungary.

 Geography

-The municipality lies at an elevation of 125 metres and covers an area of 6.174 km².
+The municipality lies at an elevation of 125 metres and covers an area of 6.174 km2.
 It has a population of about 695 people.